Composting at Home

 What about compost bins?

-You don't need a compost bin to compost, but the County offers a discounted composting bin program if you want one.
-The bins are made by Earth Machine and are sold for $40.00 each (price includes tax).
+You don't need a compost bin to compost, but the County offers a discounted composting bin program if you want a more contained system.
+The bins are made by Earth Machine and are sold for $55.00 each (price includes tax).
 Learn more about our discounted compost bin sale.

-An even less expensive approach is to simply maintain a compost pile in a remote part of your yard.
+An even less expensive approach is to simply maintain an open compost pile in your yard.
 You can also construct a compost enclosure from a variety of materials.
-Directions are in the booklet below.
+Find more information in our composting booklet below.

 Are other types of bins available?